My name is Alexander. My nickname is Beastly. I write about sex.

 Be honest, but kind.
 My boyfriend and I are gym-goers and one day I asked him to tell me the truth.
 He did: “I wouldn’t mind if you were a little bigger.”

 From that moment on, I started working out very hard several times a week.
-A year later, I confessed that his words had contributed to an unhealthy relationship with the gym.
+A year later, I confessed that his words had contributed to an unhealthy relationship I developed with going to the gym.

 He was shocked.
 He didn’t take his words back, but he told me the second part: “I do like you bigger, but there’s nothing you have to change about yourself in order for me to love you.”
 I didn’t realize how much I needed that until he said it.

-We all have our preferences, but that Part Two is essential.
+We all have our preferences, but that Part Two was essential.
 But only say it if it’s true.

-If he asks, telling the truth is all you can do.
-After that, you can’t needle, cajole, or badger him into becoming a gym bunny.
-In my last relationship, I wanted open sexual permission — freedom to screw anyone.
-I communicated that to the guy I was with and he communicated clearly back: “No.” The thought of me having sex with others made him too jealous.
+If your boyfriend asks, telling the truth is all you can do.
+After that, you can’t needle or badger him into becoming a gym bunny.
+In my last relationship, I wanted open sexual permission — freedom to fuck anyone.
+I communicated this to the guy I was with and he communicated back: “No.”

 So I tried to change him.
 I badgered, complained, blamed, and grew bitter.
 I pushed him to be different.
 In the end, he broke up with me because I had beaten him down so thoroughly that he had no other option.
-That horrible breakup was a lesson: you can’t change the person you’re with.
+That horrible breakup was a lesson: you can’t change the person you are with.
 You can’t change their body, beliefs, politics, insecurities, jealousies, or sexual tastes, and it’s wrong to try.
-In Dan Savage’s terms, these parts of a person are the Price of Admission you pay to date them.
-You can tell them the truth when asked — kindly — but that is the limit of your power.
+In Dan Savage’s terms, these parts of a person are called the Price of Admission, the things we pay in order to date someone.
+You can tell the truth when asked — kindly — and you should, but that is the limit of what you can do.